cosmoscout/cosmoscout-vr/plugins/csp-atmospheres/csv-generator/README.md

 Below are the input values which we currently use for the Martian atmosphere in CosmoScout VR.
 The cinematic variant is pretty similar to the realistic variant.
+However, it has been optimized for a better appearance in CosmoScout VR.
+Most importantly, the realistic phase function produces an extreme dynamic range: The sky around the Sun is about a thousand times brighter than the rest of the sky.
+This does not work well with the filmic tone-mapping used by CosmoScout VR.
-To reduce the produced dynamic range, it uses a flattened phase function (via the `--phase-flattening` parameter) and a bit more hematite to compensate the loss of color due to the flattening.
+To improve this situation, the 'cinematic' variant uses a flattened phase function and a bit more hematite to compensate the loss of color due to the flattening.
 In addition, it only operates on three wavelengths.
 This does not change the appearance much but results in significantly faster preprocessing times.
 The molecules are identical in both versions; they only differ in the number of precomputed wavelengths.